cosmic-heart/cosmic-heart.github.io/_projects/parallel-distributed.md

 ---
 layout: page
-title: Parallel & Distributed ML Workspace
+title: Parallel and Distributed ML Workspace
 description: Documentation of Setting up Parallel & Distributed ML Workspace in your systems.
 And to work seamlessly without error.
 Package to easily setup a environment in the group of systems
 img: https://ik.imagekit.io/mnk/projects/image123.jpeg?updatedAt=1684169406615
 importance: 6